Creamy Biltong Potjie Recipe (Campfire Comfort Food)

 3

-Add the large shell pasta into the pot.
-Pour in a little more water if needed—you want to ensure the water just covers the pasta.
+Add the large pasta shells to the pot.
+Pour in a little more water if needed, so the water just covers the pasta.
 Pop the lid on and leave it to cook for about 15 to 20 minutes.

 4